-Belmont University will award degrees to candidates from the College of Business Administration, the Mike Curb College of Entertainment and Music Business, and the College of Visual and Performing Arts on Saturday, May 3, 2014 at 9:30 a.m. in the Curb Event Center.
-Tickets ARE required for guests attending this event.
+Belmont University will award degrees to candidates from the Jack C. Massey College of Business, the Mike Curb College of Entertainment and Music Business, College of Sciences and Mathematics, University College and Interdisciplinary Studies, and College of Law on Saturday, May 9th at 9:30 a.m. in the Curb Event Center.
+Tickets will be required for guests attending this event.

-Belmont University will award degrees to candidates from the College of Arts and Sciences, the Gordon E. Inman College of Health Sciences and Nursing, the College of Pharmacy, University College and Interdisciplinary Programs, and the School of Religion on Saturday, May 3, 2014 at 2:30 p.m. in the Curb Event Center.
-Tickets ARE required for guests attending this event.
+Belmont University will award degrees to candidates from Gordon E. Inman College of Health Sciences and Nursing, College of Liberal Arts and Social Sciences, College of Theology and Christian Ministry, College of Visual and Performing Arts, and College of Pharmacy on Saturday, May 9th at 2:30 p.m. in the Curb Event Center.
+Tickets will be required for guests attending this event.

 Participation in commencement exercises at Belmont University is reserved for students who have met all degree requirements.
 Students who are unsure whether they have fulfilled all requirements for graduation should contact their academic advisor as soon as possible.